-India blocks Instagram account of news page ‘Muslim’
+India blocks social media accounts of news outlets Maktoob Media, The Kashmiriyat, two others

-Access to the page was restricted in response to a legal demand by New Delhi, the social media platform said.
+‘This is an assault on press freedom,’ Aslah Kayyalakkath, the editor of Maktoob Media said.

-India has blocked the Instagram account of a news page called Muslim, amid escalating tensions between India and Pakistan post the Pahalgam terror attack.
+India has blocked the social media accounts of at least four news portals – Maktoob Media, The Kashmiriyat, Free Press Kashmir and the United States-based Muslim – amid escalating geopolitical tensions with Pakistan after the Pahalgam terror attack.

-The account was blocked in response to a legal demand by the Indian government, the social media platform said.
+The accounts were blocked in response to legal demands by the Indian government, said social media platforms X and Instagram.

+The accounts of Maktoob Media, Free Press Kashmir and The Kashmiriyat have been blocked on X, while that of Muslim has been blocked on Instagram.

-When accessed from India, Instagram displays the message: “Account not available in India.
+When the page for Muslim is sought to be accessed from India, Instagram displays the message: “Account not available in India.
 This is because we complied with a legal request to restrict this content.”

+X also said that the accounts of Maktoob Media, Free Press Kashmir and The Kashmiriyat were withheld in India in response to legal demands.

+Maktoob Media, Free Press Kashmir and The Kashmiriyat are among Indian platforms that have in recent years sought to provide Muslim and Kashmiri perspectives on news in the context of the rising influence of Hindutva.

 The news platform Muslim describes itself as “an independent media platform delivering Muslim news, stories and coverage to our Ummah [global Muslim community]” and has around 6.7 million followers on Instagram, AFP reported.

-"I received hundreds of messages, emails and comments from our followers in India, that they cannot access our account," Ameer Al-Khatahtbeh, the platform’s founder said in a statement on X.
+Condemning the blocking of its X account, The Kashmiriyat’s editorial team said “this feels like an erasure of years of work, of the countless hours we poured into honest, often difficult journalism”.

+“To be silenced without warning – hurts, deeply,” the statement on Instagram added.

-He called the development “detrimental” at a time when he accused Western and legacy media of continually failing to represent the Muslim community accurately.
+Ameer-Al-Khatahtbeh, the founder of Muslim, said that the blocking of the platform’s Instagram account in India was “detrimental” at a time when the Western and legacy media were failing to represent Muslims accurately.

-Khatahtbeh urged Meta to reinstate access to the page for users in India.

-Meta, the company that owns Instagram, is yet to comment on the matter.
+Meta, the company that owns Instagram, is yet to comment on blocking Muslim.
 A spokesperson of the company referred AFP to a webpage that details its policy on limiting content when governments view certain material on its platforms as “against local law”.

 This development comes amid social media accounts of various Pakistani politicians, actors and cricketers being banned in India, like those of former Prime Minister Imran Khan, former Foreign Minister Bilawal Bhutto and singer Abida Parveen.